Caring for our collections

 Asbestos

 Asbestos is a mineral that was once widely used for its fire-resistant and insulating properties.
 Although its use has decreased due to health risks, some older objects may still contain asbestos, we follow a careful process of assessment and label it with an Asbestos Hazard sticker.
-The item is then set aside for further review by specialists to ensure it’s handled safely.
+The item is then review by specialists to ensure it's handled safely.

 Broken glass